IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 Do `chmod +x ./*sh`.

 You can pass `-nobuild` if you just want to regenerate the wrapper scripts without pulling the singularity image again.

+`singularity_wrapper.sh` can be examined to see what mount points have been generated.

 ## Running tests